attoassi/Host-a-Static-HTML-Web-Application-on-AWS/README.md

 ### Overview

 This project demonstrates the process of hosting a static HTML web application on AWS (Amazon Web Services) infrastructure.
-By following the steps outlined in this guide, you can set up a scalable, reliable, and secure environment for deploying your static website.
+By following the steps outlined in this guide, you can set up a scalable, reliable, fault tolerant, and secure environment for deploying your static website.

 ### Architecture Diagram

-The architecture for hosting the static website on AWS involves several components and configurations:
+The architecture for hosting the static web application on AWS involves several components and configurations:

 ### Step-by-Step Guide